-Since its emergence in Wuhan, China in December 2019, the COVID-19 novel coronavirus disease has spread to more than 200 countries around the world.
-With over 698,000 cases and more than 33,100 deaths worldwide as of March 30, the disease has strained public health systems, impacted global markets and made its way into political discourse.
-As countries and citizens work to combat the spread of the disease, SFS faculty members and experts have been at the forefront of tracking the outbreak, suggesting public policy solutions, keeping the public informed and analyzing its implications in unique political contexts.
+Since its emergence in Wuhan, China in December 2019, the COVID-19 novel coronavirus disease has spread around the world.
+With over 3 million cases and more than 217,000 deaths worldwide as of April 30, the disease has strained public health systems, impacted global markets and made its way into political discourse.
+As countries and citizens work to combat the spread of the disease, SFS professors and experts have been at the forefront of tracking the outbreak, suggesting public policy solutions, keeping the public informed and analyzing its implications in unique political contexts.

 The Initial Stages: China Faces COVID-19